alikhurram9000/mccarren-task/README.md

 ## 🔍 What gets redacted

-The engine detects and redacts all of the following:
+The add-in detects and redacts all of the following:

 | Category | Examples |
 |--------|--------|